He Arose! ... But When?

 Luke’s 23rd chapter shows an important difference between verse 54’s referring to the High Sabbath.
 Verse 54 states simply, "that day was the preparation, and the Sabbath drew on."
 Verse 56 explains that they rested on the Sabbath (weekly) after preparing ointments.

-Greek Emphatic Diaglott.
+For a fuller appreciation of the distinction between these two Sabbaths, we consult the Greek Emphatic Diaglott.
 It renders verse 54 as simply "sabbath approached," while for verse 56 it calls it "the indeed sabbath"—two different kinds of Sabbath.

 On Friday, after the Thursday High Sabbath, the women bought spices and ointments, then rested on the weekly Sabbath, Saturday, verse 56.
 The Greek text in Luke 23:56 has the Greek definite article to-men = the weekly Sabbath they rested; but verse 54 uses no definite article, showing that Luke differentiated between "a" High Sabbath of verse 54 and "the" weekly Sabbath of verse 56.
-Interestingly, the Diaglott’s literal translation of the Greek phrase in verse 56 is
+Interestingly, the Diaglott’s literal translation of the Greek phrase in verse 56 is "t-men sabbaton," "the indeed Sabbath," meaning the weekly Sabbath.

-(Diaglott).
+Mark 15:42 refers to the time preceding the weekly Sabbath as simply "before Sabbath" (Diaglott).
 John 19:31, on the other hand, goes to great pains to show that the approaching annual Sabbath was a "great" or "high" Sabbath.

 The day following the Passover is always a High Sabbath or annual Sabbath of Unleavened Bread regardless on which day of the week it falls.
 Passover comes on the 14th day of the first Biblical month.
 The following day, the 15th is the first day of the seven-day Feast of Unleavened Bread.
 It is observed as a High Sabbath according to Leviticus 23:5-7: